 Gravitational wave astrophysics

-With the first detections of gravitational waves with Advanced LIGO a fact, with pulsar timing arrays approaching astrophysically interesting limits, and with the choice by ESA for 'The Gravitational Universe' as its theme for its L3 mission, gravitational wave astrophysics will be the hot topic in astrophysics in the next decade(s).
-We are an institutional partner in the Virgo collaboration and strongly involved in the discovery and interpretation of GW150914.
+With the first detections of gravitational waves with Advanced LIGO a fact, with pulsar timing arrays reaching astrophysically interesting limits, and with the ESA LISA mission soon to be adopted, gravitational wave astrophysics will be the hot topic in astrophysics in the next decade(s).
+We are an institutional partner in the Virgo collaboration and were strongly involved in the discovery and interpretation of GW150914 and GW170817.

 Our aim is to be a leading institute in the astronomical use of gravitational waves, i.e. the use of gravitational waves to understand their sources and the environments in which they originate.
 We lead the BlackGEM array for the detection of optical counterparts.
 We are involved in the LOFAR and MeerKAT radio arrays and lead the MeerLICHT project.
 Combining these initiatives with theory and modelling, we place ourselves in the midst of the action.
+Via Janssen we are part of the European Pulsar Timing array.
 Nelemans is the NL scientific lead on the LISA mission.
 There is strong interest in the Department to try and get the Einstein Telescope in the Netherlands, where Radboud could be the scientific/astrophysics centre, being closest to the proposed Dutch site.

 Research questions to be addressed are: